-Haerizadeh et al6 coined the concept of the essential '5 Ws' of simulation training curricula to help guide institutions in setting up simulation training services to avoid the all-too-common scenario of available but underused training facilities (Table 1).
+Haerizadeh et al coined the concept of the essential '5 Ws' of simulation training curricula to help guide institutions in setting up simulation training services to avoid the all-too-common scenario of available but underused training facilities (Table 1).

 So with all this knowledge to hand, where do we sit with simulation training in New Zealand?
 Unfortunately, there remains somewhat a postcode lottery with regards to access, support and facilities when it comes to surgical simulation training opportunity.
 The question remains; with such a wealth of data and evidence that a formal curriculum is necessary, should such training be mandatory?
-Shetty et al7 found that integration of simulationbased training in a self-directed fashion remained underused and unsuccessful and that mandatory participation was necessary.
-A recent survey of New Zealand and Australian trainees found that more than 80 per cent believed simulation was beneficial and should be formally added to the RANZCOG curriculum.5

-Counties Manukau District Health Board set up a simulation training room in 2011.
-Funding from the Lion Foundation saw the purchase of two Laparoscopic Simulators (LapSim) and three box trainers.
-Located in an onsite clinical education centre separate to the clinical department, all new gynaecology trainees are rostered to protected simulation training sessions throughout their placement.
+Shetty et al found that integration of simulationbased training in a self-directed fashion remained underused and unsuccessful and that mandatory participation was necessary.
+A recent survey of New Zealand and Australian trainees found that more than 80 per cent believed simulation was beneficial and should be formally added to the RANZCOG curriculum.5 in an onsite clinical education centre separate to the clinical department, all new gynaecology trainees are rostered to protected simulation training sessions throughout their placement.
 The allowance for senior mentorship is included with the presence of a senior surgical educator in the training unit for one half-day session per fortnight.
 An online anonymous survey of trainees performed after the first year of implementation confirmed that the laparoscopic training program had been well received.
 Respondents reported an improvement in hand-eye coordination and depth perception, described the training as fun and engrossing, and felt their simulation experience translated to increased confidence in theatre.8 basic laparoscopy course for New Zealand RANZCOG trainees.
 The concept being all year 1 and 2 registrars attend the course as a mandatory requirement, to ensure a minimum exposure to simulation training.
 The course is run over three days and includes a variety of simulation training tools, with candidates rotated through 40-minute sessions, with a total exposure of approximately six hours on the LapSim, two hours on box trainers, two hours on models, and six hours in a live animal lab.
 Course numbers include only four trainees, with two mentors, to allow intensive senior feedback with a two to one ratio.
 Four courses are run per year to cater for 16 trainees annually nationwide.